 Our rivals live o’er at West Close in Higham.
 Old Chattox has two lassies – Anne Redferne and Bessie Whittle – and a grandchild called Marie.
 Anne’s the widow of Tom Redferne, a handsome lad cuckolded more times than I’ve had hot porridge.
 Bessie though, she’s plainer than milk, and no one ever came courting for that lump of lard.

 Now there once was a time me and Anne Whittle were best mates, when we’d swap potions and recipes for herbals.
-But when she grew jealous of my reputation her wenches broke into Malkin Tower and stole all our hard-earned treasures.
+But then she grew jealous of my reputation and her wenches broke into Malkin Tower to steal all our hard-earned treasures.
 After that, it was war between the two clans so I told Justice Nowell a thing or two about that lot – how we’d seen them hex Christopher and Robert Nutter with our very own eyes.